 As a limited company owner, you are considered self-employed and are required to carry out all of the administration.
 This includes establishing and acting as the director of your company, managing your business accounts and insurance and declaring tax and VAT.

 Despite all of this extra work, help is available.
-If you decide that this is the route you would like to follow, our sister company, Clearsky Contractor Accounting is a specialist accountant and can help you manage some of the responsibility.
+If you decide that this is the route you would like to follow, our sister company, Clearsky Contractor Accounting is a specialist contractor accountant and can help you manage some of the responsibility.

 Support from Parasol